tiian/tiian.github.io/lixa/performances/performances.md

 - dummy Resource Managers introduce quite zero delay: real life use cases use Resource Managers that require some time to perform XA functions.
 This must be considered a *worst case* condition to measure the overhead introduced by LIXA
 - **lixat** and **lixad** are deployed in distinct Virtual Machines inside the same Azure region: this is necessary to introduce the network latency and the correlated jitter that's a *noise* from measurement perspective
-- state files are saved inside a standard *Premium SSD* disk: **lixad** is a *write only* application and push a lot of work on the disk (this aspect will be further described below)
+- state files are saved inside a standard *Premium SSD* disk: **lixad** is a *write mostly* application and makes a lot of stress on the disk (this aspect will be further described below)

 ### How the Benchmark Works